TITLE: Environmental Health & Occupational Safety Specialist

 Work is performed both in an office environment and in the field with frequent interruptions and irregularities in the work schedule.
 Regular travel between College facilities using a personal vehicle and a college vehicle is required.
 Position involves occasional bending, standing, kneeling, climbing ladders, reaching below and above shoulders, and lifting objects weighing up to 50 lbs. while performing job duties.
 Walking, climbing ladders and entering cramped and difficult locations may be part of routine activities depending on work locations.
 Working hours may vary and occasional evening or weekend work is required.
 Occasional lifting, guiding and/or carrying of materials may be required.
 May be exposed to potentially hazardous conditions, noise and temperature extremes.

 Bachelor's Degree in Occupational Health & Safety, Industrial Hygiene, Finance, Business Administration, Science or an Engineering related field.
 Experience performing the duties of the position may substitute for the degree requirement on a year for year basis.
 Two years’ relevant experience in building maintenance, safety and/or risk management related work with one year experience in safety training and/or loss control (injury prevention).
 Two years of lead or program management experience and valid Oregon or Washington driver’s license.
-Required certifications: Forty-hour Hazardous Waste and Emergency Response Certification and UST Class A Certification (DEQ).
+Must possess or obtain the following required certifications within nine months of employoment: Forty-hour Hazardous Waste and Emergency Response Certification and UST Class A Certification (DEQ).

 KNOWLEDGE, SKILLS, AND ABILITIES